 - XAMPP – Complete LAMPP system in a single package that runs on Windows, Mac OS and Linux.
 The easiest way to get a LAMPP stack up on its feet.

 - IntelliJ Community Edition – My IDE of choice for developing Java applications.
+It works well a a Hadoop building too as well.

 - NetBeans – Good alternative to IntelliJ and Eclipse.
 I use this IDE for web service development since the IntelliJ Community Edition does not provide support for web services.